 However, attachment styles can change with intentional healing.

-How to Fix Anxious Attachment Style
+How to Heal an Anxious Attachment Style: 4 Strategies

 Healing anxious attachment involves building new emotional habits and working through past wounds.